top of page

 Genus Triepeolus

-Cuckoo bees do not gather pollen from flowers, because they obtain it instead by plundering other bees' nests.
+Cuckoo bees drink nectar from flowers, and they often appear on the very blossoming plants that their hosts prefer.
+Cuckoo bees, however, do not gather pollen from flowers.
 As a result, female cuckoo bees do not have scopae (pollen-collecting hairs) on their legs or abdomens.
 To the naked eye, cuckoo bees often appear hairless and sleek-bodied like wasps.

-Cuckoos sometimes have spade-shaped abdomens or other traits that allow them to dig into other bees' nests, and cuckoos generally act differently than their hosts -- many cuckoos spend much of their time skulking around on the ground, looking for their hosts' nests, rather than visiting flowers.
-Cuckoo bees do, however, drink nectar from flowers, and they often appear on the very blossoming plants that their hosts prefer.
+Cuckoo bees sometimes have spade-shaped abdomens or other traits that allow them to dig into other bees' nests, and cuckoos generally act differently than their hosts -- many cuckoos spend much of their time skulking around on the ground, looking for their hosts' nests, or lurking outside of nests, waiting for the opportunity to enter them.

 Triepeolus usually target the nests of long-horned bees such as Melissodes and Svastra, and sometimes prey on other ground-nesting bee genera as well (including, among others, Anthophora, Centris and Melitoma).